-- With the Value Results tab selected, select Displacement results of displacement in the Z direction, DZ - Select the Values Display tab, de-select Maxima and specify that 0 % of the Minima displacement values are to be plotted. - Click the OK button to display the peak values of vertical displacement. - Turn off the Values layer in the Treeview.
+- With the Value Results tab selected, select Displacement results of displacement in the Z direction, DZ - Select the Values Display tab, de-select Maxima and specify that 0 % of the Minima displacement values are to be plotted. - Click the OK button to display the peak values of vertical displacement. - Turn off the display of the Values layer in the Treeview.